What is collateral? Definition, examples and more

 Pros of collateral loans

-• They can help those with less-than-perfect credit or no credit history secure a loan.
-When approving a loan, lenders typically review a borrower’s credit history to determine their credit risk.
-If the borrower can provide collateral, it could help them get the loan—even if their credit needs improvement or they’re still establishing credit.
+• Higher approval odds: When approving a loan, lenders typically review your credit history to determine their credit risk.
+If you can provide collateral, it could help you get the loan—even if your credit needs improvement or you’re still establishing credit.

-• They may offer lower interest rates.
-Secured loans can sometimes have lower interest rates than unsecured loans.
-That’s because the lender may be able to take possession of the asset to recoup their losses if the borrower defaults on the loan.
+• Lower interest rates: Secured loans can sometimes have lower interest rates than unsecured loans.
+That’s because the lender may be able to take possession of the asset to recoup their losses if you default on the loan.

-• Borrowers may qualify for higher loan amounts.
-Depending on the lender, borrowers can sometimes secure larger loans when using collateral as backing.
-The value of the asset may play a role in the total loan amount, too.
+• Potential for higher loan amounts: Depending on the lender, you can sometimes secure larger loans when using collateral as backing.
+The value of the asset may also factor into the total loan amount.

 Cons of collateral loans

-• There’s a risk of losing the asset that’s been used as collateral.
-If a borrower defaults on a secured loan, the lender can repossess the asset to help make back their lost revenue.
+• Risk of losing the collateral: If you default on a secured loan, the lender can repossess the asset to help make back their lost revenue.

-• The approval process can take longer.
-When using collateral to secure a loan, qualification may take longer than it does for an unsecured loan.
+• Longer approval process: When using collateral to secure a loan, qualification may take longer than it does for an unsecured loan.

 It’s important to understand how collateral works before you apply for a secured loan.
 One major reason: When you use collateral as a form of security, a lender could take possession of it if you default on the loan.

-While you're thinking about loans, it may help to review your credit scores and credit reports to better understand your financial standing.
+While you’re thinking about loans, it may help to review your credit scores and credit reports to better understand your financial standing.
 That’s where CreditWise from Capital One can help.
-It’s free for everyone, and using it won’t hurt your credit.
+It’s free, and using it won’t hurt your credit scores.

 Related Content